lettu3/leetcode/README.md

-# leetcode
+# Programming problems
-my solutions for leetcode problems
+my solutions for some programming problems, mainly of leetcode